 Does your desktop, browser, and drive look like a mess?
 Do you have a hard time finding what you need?
-Then you gotta listen to this episode of the podcast featuring Allie who shares her digital organization hacks.
+Then you have to listen to this podcast episode featuring Allie, who shares her digital organization hacks.
 Allie is a 5th-grade math teacher who is obsessed with digital organization.
-You can find her over on Instagram: https://www.instagram.com/techaboutmath/ - there you can find her freebies and more information about her precious pup Frannie Lou!
+You can find her on Instagram: https://www.instagram.com/techaboutmath/ - there, her freebies, and more information about her precious pup Frannie Lou!

 Here are some tips from Allie

 Create folders (or buckets) where your digital content belongs - think about organizing by activities, grade level, and subject area.

 Primary folders in school drive - data student-specific, assessments aligned to standards (question and answer promptly), class decor (reference charts, decor ideas), data folder, master copies, parent engagement, and seasonal.
 Within these significant buckets are small folders more specific to strategies.

 Star folders as needed (current unit, lesson, or chapter)